sagemath/trac_to_gh/Issue 1771.md

 # Issue 1771: latex bug with symbolics [with fix]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1771

 Original creator: was